katjabjorlinger/exercise-w9-pokemon-props/README.md

 # React Pokemon Props Exercise

 In this week’s team session you will practice react basics and you will work on applying the concepts that we have learned throughout the week.
-This will be done during the scheduled team session, you decide in the team if to do it in small groups or pairs.

 ### Instructions: